ember-cli/eslint-plugin-ember/docs/rules/classic-decorator-no-classic-methods.md

-## Disallow the use of classic API methods

-### Rule name: `classic-decorator-no-classic-methods`
+# classic-decorator-no-classic-methods

-Disallows the use of the following API methods within a class:
+Disallows the use of the following classic API methods within a class:

 - `get`
 - `set`